How long do points stay on your licence?

 Frequently asked questions

-How can I find out how many penalty points I have on my licence?
+How can I check points on my licence?

-It’s easy to access your driving record online.
-Simply go to the ‘View my driving licence information’ page on the GOV.UK portal.
+Simply go to the ‘View my driving licence information’ page on the GOV.UK portal to check how many points there are on your licence.

 Do I need to tell my insurance provider if I get points?